123wowow123/chronopin/content.md

 Add do not show pin again feature
-Add no date pin feature and have it come up time to time so people can contribute more info Search twitter pins by scraping and indexing it's text
+Add no date pin feature and have it come up time to time so people can contribute more info Search twitter pins by scraping and indexing it's text scrape alt text for image and save

 Cleanup:
 test comment db backup
 Sanitize all post values
 client validate url before submitting
-Add very unsure, unsure, sure, very sure for dates and article content
+Add very unsure, unsure, sure, very sure for dates and article content Extract scrapping js to own repo and remove jquery

 R&D:
 create non headless browser